- 18 Oct

 Using Invoice Finance As Acquisition Finance

-Acquisition finance can be required if you are acquiring a business, in order to pay the purchase price.
+Acquisition finance can be required if you are acquiring a business, and need money to pay the purchase price.
 This is our guide to acquisition finance using invoice finance funding facilities.

 Using Invoice Finance As Acquisition Finance